krisisilly/CS499-CapstonePortfolio/artifact3-cs340.md

 ---

 ### Reflection
-This enhancement demonstrates my ability to **design and improve database-driven applications** that integrate front-end and back-end systems securely.
+This enhancement demonstrates my ability to design and improve database-driven applications that integrate front-end and back-end systems securely.
 Through this work, I implemented advanced MongoDB concepts such as indexing, optimized query patterns, and proper error handling.

-I also applied **security-conscious development practices**, replacing hard-coded credentials with environment variables and ensuring robust, modular Flask application architecture.
+I also applied security-conscious development practices, replacing hard-coded credentials with environment variables and ensuring robust, modular Flask application architecture.

 Key accomplishments include:
 - Implementing secure database connections and best practices for data privacy